Start supercharging your PostgreSQL today.

 While PostgreSQL is highly capable, particularly in transactional environments, its performance can suffer as data volumes grow, leading to inefficient storage.
 TimescaleDB solves this by introducing advanced compression techniques that leverage both columnar and row-oriented storage.

-TimescaleDB uses a hybrid row-columnar mechanism called hyperstore.
+TimescaleDB uses a hybrid row-columnar mechanism called hypercore.
 It stores incoming data in row format for efficient updates.
 As data ages, it consolidates multiple rows into a single row with an array-like structure, reducing storage overhead.
 This hybrid approach makes TimescaleDB ideal for applications that experience a mix of write-heavy and read-heavy operations, particularly those with large-scale data growth.

-Rather than forcing developers to choose between a transactional (OLTP) database and an analytics (OLAP) database, hyperstore combines the best of both worlds.
+Rather than forcing developers to choose between a transactional (OLTP) database and an analytics (OLAP) database, hypercore combines the best of both worlds.
 It blends row-oriented and column-oriented storage formats into one system, creating a hybrid storage engine that seamlessly and automatically shifts data between the two based on how it’s used.

 By keeping recent data in row format and compressing older data into a columnar structure, TimescaleDB achieves exceptional compression rates—up to 95 %—far beyond what other relational databases can offer.
 This approach optimizes storage and keeps databases performant even under heavy load.
 And the cherry on top of the cake is that you can continuously adapt your compression settings to your data’s needs, thanks to customizable compression.